One day I woke up, looked in the mirror, and there they were. Vertical creases in between my cleavage. It was official, I had chest wrinkles!!!

 - Apply your favorite moisturizer (if you’re using the SiO pads, either don’t use moisturizer or wait until it’s absorbed before applying the pads)

-- Apply the silicone pad
+- Place the silicone pad on your chest

 - Go to sleep